VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_7 Indirect-Syscall-Dropper/Chapter_7 LAB_Playbook.md

 - Get the memory address of the syscall instruction in the syscall stub by adding the required offset and store it in a variable declared as a global variable.

 #### Handle to ntdll.dll
-First, we want to use the following code to open a handle to ntdll.dll at runtime.
+First, we want to use the following code which uses the function ``GetModuleHandleA`` to open a handle to ntdll.dll at runtime.
 This code is already implemented in the indirect syscall poc.
 <details>
 <summary>Code</summary>